 4.1.
 Impacts of the options (qualitative Category of stakeholder Type of impacts Option 0 (baseline) analysis) Positive / Applicants Negative The vehicle authorisation process is delayed, which will have a negative financial impact on the applicant.
 Need to continue with physical tests, with potentially adversal health impacts.
 Positive 1 Authorising entities Negative - The vehicle authorisation process is delayed, which will have negative economic consequences for the sector and may lead to an accumulation of cases when sanitary measures are lifted.
-Overall Positive - There are no positive impacts noted. ussessment Negative - Stakeholders will experience a strong delay in authorisation activities, which will have negative financial consequences for applicants and an adverse economic impact on the railway sector.
+Overall Positive - There are no positive impacts noted. assessment Negative - Stakeholders will experience a strong delay in authorisation activities, which will have negative financial consequences for applicants and an adverse economic impact on the railway sector.

 Category of Type of Option 1 stakeholder impacts Positive - Vehicle authorisations can proceed relatively smoothly while sanitary measures are enforced.
 Applicants - Alternative evidence can be more cost efficient.
 Negative - New procedures need to be put in place to produce and verify the alternative evidence.
-Positive - Vehicle authorisations can proceed relatively Authorising smoothly while sanitary measures are enforced. entities Negative - New procedures need to be put in place to verify and validate the alternative evidence.
+Positive - Vehicle authorisations can proceed relatively Authorising smoothly while sanitary measures are enforced. entities Negative New procedures need to be put in place to verify and validate the alternative evidence.
 Overall Positive - Vehicle authorisations can proceed. assessment - Allowing alternative evidence can lead to cost savings for applicants.
 Negative - New validation procedures may need to be put in place.
 4.2.
-Impacts of the As no signifi cant costs can be linked to option 1 (provided that the options accuracy of a Iternative evidence is high), while strong benefits are linked (quantitative to the contin uation of t he authorisation process, it is accepted that the (quantitative financial imp act will be positive. didiysisj Additionally, the possil bility to allow for alternative evidence enables applicants to select the most cost-efficient option, thus contributing to a lowering of a dministrat ive costs.
-Both the ben efit-cost ra tio and NPV of option 1 are therefore considered to be favoura able, where eas option 0 would impose considerable costs on stakeholders and there fore scores negatively.
+Impacts of the options (quantitative analysis) accuracy of a lternative of t can be linked to option 1 (provided that the evidence is high), while strong benefits are linked the authorisation process, it is accepted that the positive. • select the bility to allow for alternative evidence enables most cost-efficient option, thus contributing to a ive costs. to be favoura ble, where tio and NPV of option 1 are therefore considered eas option 0 would impose considerable costs on fore scores negatively.